 National Institute for Zorig Chusum (Arts & Crafts School) – see students learning 13 traditional Bhutanese arts.

-Craft Bazaar – shop for authentic handmade Bhutanese products.
+Craft Bazaar – to buy authentic handmade Bhutanese products.

-After lunch, drive back to Paro Valley.
-On the way, enjoy a brief stop at Tamchog Lhakhang Viewpoint if missed earlier.
+Following lunch, travel back to Paro Valley.
+On the way, stop at Tamchog Lhakhang Viewpoint if missed earlier.

-Early morning, embark on a memorable hike to Taktsang Monastery (Tiger’s Nest) – Bhutan’s most iconic landmark, perched dramatically on a cliff 900 meters above the Paro valley floor.
-The round-trip hike takes around 4–5 hours at an easy pace.
-Enjoy lunch at the cafeteria with stunning monastery views.
-The journey involves a mixture of gentle and steep hikes, as well as stony and smooth pathways.
-You can also opt to take a horse up for an extra US$25 per person.
+Getting up early, have a unique hike to Taktsang Monastery (Tiger’s Nest) – Bhutan’s most popular establishment, spectacularly placed on a cliff 900 meters above the Paro Valley floor.
+The route travel is a 4-5 hours walk at a leisurely pace.
+Eat lunch at the cafe, with beautiful views of the monastery.
+The tour mixes gentle and steep hikes as well as stony and smooth trails.
+For an additional US$25 a person, you may also take yourself to take a horse up.

 Later, visit:

-Kyichu Lhakhang: One of Bhutan’s oldest and most sacred temples, built in the 7th century.
+Kyichu Lhakhang: One of Bhutan’s oldest and most sacred temples, constructed in the seventh century.

-Paro Dzong (Rinpung Dzong): An impressive fortress-monastery overlooking the Paro Valley.
+Paro Dzong (Rinpung Dzong): A magnificent fortress-monastery, overlooking the Paro Valley.

 After breakfast, your guide will transfer you to Paro International Airport for your onward flight.